FruitGooseKSP/OhReallyAnotherNamingEndeavour/README.md

   menu of the part labeled "Change Name".
 Just click this and the mod will automatically add a randomly generated name into the Vessel's name box.
 Don't like the choice?
 Click again for another.
 - Names are generated from 2 x text files.
 You can add additional names/change etc if desired.
-- Never change the order or location of the files as they are hardcoded to be in the folders they are!

 FAQ